michellelynne/engineer-character-sheet/README.md

 "Programming Language" with 5 possible skills and levels.
 The person can have skill "Main language used by team almost every day" with level "Completed bugs or small features for professional or popular open source project."

-Now you can use them to build your job description and help you interview.
+Now you can use them to build your job description.
 Remember these things:

 * The more skill points you want, the more you have to pay
 * You probably want more skills than exists in a person, so prioritize.
 * Missing skills can be learned and coached.
 Self-awareness and aptitude for learning can make up for missing skills.

+For inspiration, see example [character sheets](https://github.com/michellelynne/engineer-character-sheet/blob/main/examples.md).

 ## Interviewing